 Syncing 10,000 leads/mo?
 GET A DEMO

-What is a marketing attribution model and how to measure offline events
+What’s a marketing attribution model & how to measure offline events

 Marketing attribution model

-Throughout this article, you will gain an in-depth view into attribution modeling, along with the various types available for use.
-Additionally, you will discover how integrating Facebook Conversions API can enhance your advertising performance and user experience.
+In this article, we’ll discuss attribution modeling, along with the various types available for use.
+Additionally, we’ll talk about how integrating Facebook Conversions API (CAPI) can improve your advertising performance as well as user experience.

-LeadsBridge offers Facebook CAPI integrations that help build a direct bridge between your marketing data and the marketing apps you use every day.
+You’ll also get some insights into how LeadsBridge’s Facebook CAPI integrations help automate your workflows.
+These integrations basically create a direct data bridge between your marketing data and the marketing apps you use every day.
 Schedule a demo to find out all you need to know.

 What is a marketing attribution model?

-The customer journey is complex, being scattered across a number of touchpoints.
-Therefore, it can be challenging for companies to effectively track these highly fragmented journeys and offer seamless user experiences.
+The customer journey is complex and is scattered across a number of touchpoints.
+So, it can be challenging for companies to effectively track these highly fragmented journeys and offer seamless user experiences.

-A number of companies have opted to utilize a marketing attribution model to overcome this and track each step a user takes toward a purchase.
+Marketers use a marketing attribution model to overcome this issue by tracking each step a user takes toward a purchase.
 According to a Salesforce survey carried out among 4,100 marketing leaders, 41% of organizations now measure ROI (return-on-investment) with a marketing attribution model.

-A marketing attribution model is a systematic approach to measuring and assigning the value of specific touchpoints along the consumer journey.
-This strategy enables businesses to evaluate which channels hold the highest value in regard to customer conversion.
+A marketing attribution model is a systematic way to measure and assign the value of specific touch points along the consumer journey.
+This strategy enables businesses to see which channels hold the highest value in regard to customer conversion.

-Each model provides a specific scope of insight into how a customer interacts with your marketing messaging, including which channels and how often.
+Each model provides a specific scope of insight into how a customer interacts with your marketing messaging.
+This includes which channels and how often.

-This information enables you to optimize campaigns to better target individual customers.
-These enhanced strategies lead to higher conversion, driving a greater ROI for your business.
+These details allow you to optimize campaigns to better target individual customers.
+Accordingly, these enriched strategies lead to higher conversion, driving a greater ROI for your business.

 Types of marketing attribution models